GithubArnavSharma/Income-Inequality-Analysis/README.md

 A third research question to explore is whether there is a correlation between the quality of the democracy of a country and its income inequality.
 A way to measure the quality of a democracy is through the EIU Democracy Index, which represents the quality of a nation's democracy as a number between 0 and 100.
 When looking at data from 2016, it can be determined that there is no correlation between democracy and income inequality.

-When mapping the 2016 data onto a regression plot, there is shown no correlation between the gini index and a nation's democracy.
+When mapping the 2016 data onto a regression plot, there is shown a weak negative correlaation between the gini index and a nation's democracy.

 ![democracygini](https://user-images.githubusercontent.com/77365987/122498489-13e08700-cfa4-11eb-9f28-e0c5a26e02fd.png)